 Although all relief legislation enacted in 2020 passed with bipartisan support, Republicans didn’t support the latest aid package, preferring a smaller bill.
 Democrats used their new control of the Senate and White House this year to muscle the latest aid package through under budget reconciliation rules.
 Those rules allow legislation to pass with a simple majority in the Senate rather than the usual 60 votes.
 Democrats will likely mount a push later this year for a second reconciliation bill containing additional benefits and workplace reforms.

-Download the full print-friendly PDF to view the full nine-page article with a table summarizing significant employment-related provisions in COVID-19 relief legislation, including measures affecting:
+Download the full print-friendly PDF to view the full 19-page article with a table summarizing significant employment-related provisions in COVID-19 relief legislation, including measures affecting:

 The article also supplies an extensive list of links to relevant federal and Law & Policy Group resources.